Machine API Overview

 Vault metadata such as vault names, item names, field labels, and websites is not end-to-end encrypted.

-That metadata is only protected by encryption in transit and at rest, then authenticated with signed checkpoints.
-Only field values, such as encryptedValue on writes and value on reads, are end-to-end encrypted v3 vault envelopes.
+That metadata is protected by encryption in transit and at rest.
+Read responses can include signed summary/detail checkpoints so zero-trust runtimes can verify metadata snapshots.
+Only field values, such as encryptedValue on creates and value on reads/updates, are end-to-end encrypted v3 vault envelopes.

 Agent Orchestration